 Open yourself up to new opportunities

 Taking risks can open up new opportunities and challenges.
 This is particularly true when it comes to learning a new skill.
-Say you take the risk by enrolling on our coding courses; by learning to code, you’ll be opening up the opportunity to work for the likes of PayPal, MasterCard or Accenture.
-The risk you took could deliver you a job with one of the giants of the tech world inside of six months and a pay packet you’ve only dreamt of.
+Say you take the risk by enrolling on our coding courses; by learning to code, you’ll be opening up major opportunities to work for some of the world's biggest tech companies, with a lucrative pay packet.
 That’s got to be worth it, right?

 Become mentally and physically stronger person